Last Updated on September 27, 2021

 USB network adapters are nice for portability as well as being available for a lower price point.

 There are plenty of USB network adapters that are able to sustain a good wireless connection.
-That and their simplicity of installation, it’s hard not to at least take a gander into using a USB adapter instead of a PCI-E adapter.
+With that and their simplicity of installation, it’s hard not to at least take a gander into using a USB adapter instead of a PCI-E adapter.

 Or if you are using a laptop computer, you will definitely be looking into USB network adapters as there wouldn’t be any other way of adding Wi-Fi to your PC.